Tools4everBV/HelloID-Conn-Prov-Target-Inception/README.md

 </p>

 #### Remarks Resources
-- :warning: The value's in the resouce script need to correspond to the lookup field in the configuration.
+- :warning: The value's in the resource script need to correspond to the lookup field in the configuration.
 - The resource script creates orgUnits and positions in Inception.
-- The resource script linkes the orgUnit to the right position, thats why there are linking custom properties.
+- The resource script links the orgUnit to the right position, that's why there are linking custom properties.
 - The resource script does not disable or delete orgUnits or positions.
-- The resource script checks if the object in $rRef has an departmentCode otherwise the object contains different custom fields.
+- The resource script checks if the object in $rRef has a department code otherwise the object contains different custom fields.
-- When a orgUnit or position has a state of 30 (inactive) in the target system we update it to 20 (active) to activate that orgUnit or position.
+- When an orgUnit or position has a state of 30 (inactive) in the target system we update it to 20 (active) to activate that orgUnit or position.
-- Create Custom field To create linking table between departments and titles.
+- Create a Custom field To create a linking table between departments and titles.
-- The resource script uses the custom properties DepartmentCode, DepartmentName, TitleCode, TitleDescription. for more information on custom properties please refer to our [docs](https://docs.helloid.com/en/provisioning/persons/person-schema/add-a-custom-person-or-contract-field.html) page. see 1st image.
+- The resource script uses the custom properties DepartmentCode, DepartmentName, TitleCode, and TitleDescription.
+For more information on custom properties please refer to our [docs](https://docs.helloid.com/en/provisioning/persons/person-schema/add-a-custom-person-or-contract-field.html) page. see 1st image.
-- Map the custom fields to the correct value's in the source system. see 2nd image.
+- Map the custom fields to the correct values in the source system.
+See 2nd image.
 - Using multiple custom fields in the resource script is possible by selecting the whole custom object when configuring the resource script.
 See 3rd image.
 <p>
   <img src="assets/CustomFields.PNG">